-^aThis table describes the destination schools of exam school applicants in Boston and New York.
-Columns (1)-(6) show enrollment rates to the left (Z=0) and right (Z=1) of each exam school cutoff.
+aThis table describes the destination schools of exam school applicants in Boston and New York.
+Columns (1)-(6) show enrollment rates to the left (Z = 0) and right (Z = 1) of each exam school cutoff.
 Enrollment rates are measured in the fall following exam school application and estimated using local linear smoothing.
 Columns (7)-(9) show enrollment destinations when not offered a seat, for enrollment compliers only.
 Enrollment compliers are applicants who attend the target exam school when offered a seat but not otherwise.
 Panels A and B report distributions for Boston applicants in 7th and 9th grade.
 Panel C reports distributions for 9th grade applicants to NYC schools.
 The Boston 7th grade sample includes students who applied for admission from 1999-2008.
 The Boston 9th grade sample includes students who applied for admission from 2001-2007.
-The NYC sample includes students who applied for admission from 2004-2007.
-Boston calculations are for the sharp sample of applicants who are offered a seat at the target school when they qualify.
-Entries of \cdots indicate no enrollment.
+The NYC sample includes students who are offered a seat at the target school when they qualify.
+Entries of $\cdots$ indicate no enrollment.

 a school-specific enrollment dummy is the endogenous variable.
-12 Column (7) of Table I shows that the counterfactual for all O'Bryant compliers is regular public school.
+Column (7) of Table I shows that the counterfactual for all O'Bryant compliers is regular public school.
 Among Latin Academy compliers, the counterfactual school is mostly O'Bryant, while among Latin School compliers, the counterfactual school is most often Latin Academy.
 This serves to highlight the progressive nature of the Boston exam school "experiment": only among O'Bryant compliers do we get to compare exam school and traditional public schools directly.
 At the same time, as we show below for New York as well as Boston, movement up the ladder of exam school selectivity is associated with dramatic changes in peer composition.